Igor S. Pessi, PhD

 Last updated on 8 August 2022

 Our study "Candidatus Nitrosopolaris, a genus of putative ammonia-oxidizing archaea with a polar/alpine distribution" is now published in FEMS Microbes.
-You can find it here.

 Read more